neefrehman/show-simplex-cli/README.md

 ## Timeout

-To stop the visualisation after a set time, set a millisecons value with the timeout flag.
+To stop the visualisation after a set time, set a milliseconds value with the timeout flag.
 This is useful if you want to use this as a small visualisation in another cli, for example during loading or after a succesful run.

 ```shell